Cannacoin-Project/Cannacoin/doc/readme-qt.rst

 Mac OS X
 --------

+there are 2 ways you can build the reddcoin Qt wallet.
+Using Qt creator or directlly from the command line

+1) Qt creator

-- Download and install the `Qt Mac OS X SDK`_.
+- Download and install the `Qt Mac OS X SDK` 4.8.
 It is recommended to also install Apple's Xcode with UNIX tools.

 - Download and install either `MacPorts`_ or `HomeBrew`_.